hal/hal.github.io/content/development/building-blocks.md

 This section assumes you're familiar with the basic concepts of the WildFly management model.
 If not please read the [admin guide](https://docs.wildfly.org/Admin_Guide.html) in the WildFly documentation.

-The communication with the management endpoint, heavily relies on the [detyped management representation](https://docs.wildfly.org/Admin_Guide.html#Detyped_management_and_the_jboss-dmr_library) as defined in [JBoss DMR](https://github.com/jbossas/jboss-dmr).
+The communication with the management interface, heavily relies on the [detyped management representation](https://docs.wildfly.org/Admin_Guide.html#Detyped_management_and_the_jboss-dmr_library) as defined in [JBoss DMR](https://github.com/jbossas/jboss-dmr).
 Due to restrictions in GWT (no threading, no IO) HAL comes with its own fork of JBoss DMR.
 It's a clone of the original code without all the pieces which don't make sense and don't work in GWT.

 HAL adds a thin layer of more strongly typed classes on top of that.
 They all extend from `org.jboss.hal.dmr.ModelNode` so you don't lose the flexibility, but are more specific so that the the code becomes more readable.